Fishing in the Red Sea, Saudi Arabia

 Well, the sea is a beautiful blue color and is not red.
 Sometimes it does appear red.
 This is due to the seasonal blooms of the marine plant, Trichodesmium erythraeum, which produces red blossoms.
 That is probably how it got its name.

 The relatively good weather, warm climate, diversity of fish species and calmness of the Red Sea make fishing an active sport and industry all year round.
 This is happening in countries such as Egypt, but not in Saudi Arabia.

 Despite having 4,703 miles (7,570 km) of coastline and the abundance of fish in its coastal water, Saudi Arabia's fishing industry is still underdeveloped.

 This will all change as the Saudi government recently signed a technical assistance agreement with FAO, Food and Agriculture Organization of the United Nations.
 This 5-year program from 2012 to 2016 will cover several sectors including the fishing industry and will benefit the fishermen who are currently working on a small scale.

 As mentioned earlier, all the countries that border the Red Sea are desert countries.
 With little rain and fresh water sources, these countries, including Saudi Arabia, depend on seawater as a source of water for daily use.
 Hence, the production of desalinated water.
 As demands increases, more desalination plants are built.

-Unfortunately the desalination process produce warm brine as well as treatment chemicals that are then discharged back to the sea.
+Unfortunately, the desalination process produces warm brine as well as treatment chemicals that are then discharged back to the sea.
 Over time, these will have a nasty effect on the reefs, corals and other marine life.